bioconda/bioconda-utils/docs/source/index.rst

     conda config --add channels bioconda
     conda config --add channels conda-forge
     conda config --set channel_priority strict

+If you have used Bioconda in the past, note that the recommended configuration has changed over the years.
+Just run the above commands to ensure your settings follow the current recommendation.

 .. details:: What did these commands do?